-To RAN, CT, CT1
+To RAN, RAN2, CT, CT1

-ACTION: Discontinuous coverage: TSG SA2 would like to ask TSG RAN, CT and CT1 to take note of the information above.
+ACTION: Discontinuous coverage: TSG SA2 would like to ask TSG RAN, RAN2, CT and CT1 to take note of the information above and RAN2 to keep SA2 informed of any development on discontinuous coverage.

 To RAN2

-ACTION: WUS: TSG SA2 would like to ask TSG RAN2 to inform SA2 about its decision to introduce finer granularity than cell level for WUS in IoT NTN scenario, and if so to indicate the related information that needs to be passed between the RAN an the CN.
+ACTION: WUS: TSG SA2 would like to ask TSG RAN, RAN2, CT and CT1 to take note of the information above.

 3 Dates of next TSG SA2 meetings